ibexa/documentation-developer/docs/guide/http_cache.md

 #### Update YML configuration

-Secondly, you need to tell eZ Platform to use an HTTP-based purge client (specifically the FosHttpCache Varnish purge client), and specify the URL Varnish can be reached on:
+Secondly, you need to tell eZ Platform to use an HTTP-based purge client (specifically the FosHttpCache Varnish purge client), and specify the URL Varnish can be reached on (in `ezplatform.yml`):

 ``` yaml
 ezpublish: